San Diego Gas & Electric

-San Diego Gas & Electric (SDGE) provides natural gas and electricity to San Diego County and southern Orange County in southwestern California, United States.
+San Diego Gas & Electric (SDGE or SDG&E) is a regulated public utility that provides natural gas and electricity to San Diego County and southern Orange County in southwestern California, United States.
 It is owned by Sempra, a Fortune 500 energy services holding company based in San Diego.

-SDGE is a regulated public utility that provides energy service to 3.3 million consumers through 1.4 million electric meters and more than 840,000 natural gas meters in San Diego and southern Orange counties.
+SDGE provides energy service to 3.7 million consumers through 1.49 million electric meters and more than 905,000 natural gas meters.
 The utility's area spans 4,100 square miles (10,600 square kilometers).
 SDGE employs about 5,000 people.

-Energy sources
+Generation portfolio

 In 2004, the California Public Utilities Commission approved SDGE's long-term energy resource plan, which relies on a balanced mix of resources to meet the growing energy needs of San Diego.
 That mix includes increased emphasis on energy efficiency, more renewable energy resources, and additional baseload generation plants and transmission capacity.
 In 2014 SDGE had a renewables mix of 36.4%, more than the 33% requirement by 2020.
 By 2016, 43.2% of SDGE's electrical power sources were renewable.

-SDGE's system includes 134 distribution substation, 10,558 miles of underground power systems, and 6,527 miles of overhead power systems.
+SDGE's system includes 134 distribution substations, 10,558 miles of underground power systems, and 6,527 miles of overhead power systems.